mattbierner/ssf.js/README.md

     ssf.format("@(:f4)", 10) -> "10.0000"

 ### e ###
 Output a number in scientific notation.
-If specified, PRECISION is the number of digits after the decimal place.
+PRECISION is the number of digits after the decimal place.

     ssf.format("@(:e)", 3e+9) -> "3e+9"
     ssf.format("@(:e)", -3e-9) -> "-3e-9"